K123AsJ0k1/FFD/README.md

 # FFD

 Welcome to the Federated Fraud Detection (FFD) repository, a group project created during the Networked AI Systems course 2024 of University of Helsinki.
 FFD is a Flask and Pytorch based federated learning application, which uses Docker compose and Oakestra for container orhestration.
-It provides a research simulator for local, distributed and edge enviroments with MLflow, MinIO, PostgresSQL, Prometheus, Pushgateway and Grafana integration, which can be used as a base for a custom Python Flask based federated platfrom.
+It provides a research simulator for local and distributed enviroments with MLflow, MinIO, PostgresSQL, Prometheus, Pushgateway and Grafana integration, which can be used as a base for a custom Python Flask based federated platfrom.

 ## Overview of Project